stevespringett/vulndb-data-mirror/README.md

 data inside a company firewall so that local (faster) access to data can be achieved and reused by the [OWASP Dependency-Check] and [OWASP Dependency-Track] ecosystem.

+In addition to mirroring functionality, VulnDB Data Mirror includes a parser that can automatically convert JSON data to model objects (defined as POJO's).
+This greatly eases the ramp-up time needed to consume the VulnDB data in a programmatic way.

 The VulnDB service utilizes a paginated REST API that must be walked for each type of feed.
 Due to the large data-set the service provides, it may take an hour or more to mirror the contents.
 Because of the performance impact due to this design, a separate mirroring utility is favorable